tock/tock/doc/reference/trd-appid.md

 Footers) without encountering a `Reject` or `Accept` result, it calls `require_credentials` to ask the `AppCredentialsChecker` what the default behavior is.
-If `require_credentials` returns `true`, the kernel calls `mark_credentials_fail` on the process, which makes it unrunnable.
-If `require_credentials` returns `false`, the kernel calls `mark_credentials_pass` on the process, which makes it runnable.
-If a process binary has no `TbfFooterV2Credentials` footers then there will be no `Accept` or `Reject` results and `require_credentials` defines whether to load such a binary.
+If `require_credentials` returns `true`, the kernel calls `mark_credentials_fail` on the process, transitioning it into the Failed state.
+If `require_credentials` returns `false`, the kernel calls `mark_credentials_pass` on the process, transitioning it to the Unstarted state.
+If a process binary has no `TbfFooterV2Credentials` footers then there will be no `Accept` or `Reject` results and `require_credentials` defines whether the Userspace Binary is runnable.

 The `binary` argument to `check_credentials` is a reference to slice covering the process binary, from the end of the TBF Header to the